 If you’re worried about your marriage, but not sure if divorce is the right way forward, you might decide to try a trial separation.
 Sometimes a little time apart turns into the best way forward to heal your marriage.
 It’s not an easy path though, and here’s why.

-Temporary separation brings up all kinds of emotions.
-It might not be divorce, but it feels a lot like it.
+Temporary separation in marriage brings up all kinds of emotions.
+It might not be a divorce, but it feels a lot like it.
 Being apart from your spouse is both scary and exhilarating, which in itself causes a lot of doubt and guilt.
 Then there’s the practical aspect – will you keep living together?
 What about childcare?
 How will you know when the separation period is over and it’s time to make a decision?

-For some married couples, a trial separation is a lifeline that lets them return to their marriage renewed and ready to make it work.
+For some separated couples, this trial separation is a lifeline that lets them return to their marriage renewed and ready to make it work.
 For others, it gives them the confirmation they need that it’s time to let go.
-Whichever way it goes, separation is still a challenge.
+Whichever way it goes, separation in marriage is still a challenge.

 Make your separation period as smooth as possible with our separation advice for married couples.

 Agree on boundaries beforehand

 Your trial separation will go a lot more smoothly if you and your spouse take the time to hash out the details beforehand.
-If you’re serious about trying a separation, then you need to figure out where you both stand.
+If you’re serious about trying a separation in marriage, then you need to figure out where you both stand.